withastro/astro/README.md

 👉 [**Collections API**][docs-collections]

+### Publishing Astro components

+Using Astro components in your project allows you to break up your pages into small reuseable units of functionality.
+If you want to share your Astro components you can do so by publishing them to npm.

+👉 [**Publishing Astro components guide**][docs-publishing]

 ## ⚙️ Config

 Configuration for Astro is done through the `astro.config.mjs` file at the root of your project.
 To learn more: